sslab-gatech/lkl-hydra/Documentation/process/howto.rst

 security-related problem, instead, can cause a release to happen almost instantly.

-The file :ref:`Documentation/process/stable-kernel-rules.rst <stable_kernel_rules>`
-in the kernel tree documents what kinds of changes are acceptable for the -stable tree, and how the release process works.
+The file Documentation/process/stable-kernel-rules.rst in the kernel tree documents what kinds of changes are acceptable for the -stable tree, and how the release process works.

 4.x -git patches
 ~~~~~~~~~~~~~~~~